Nail the ‘motivation for applying’ section of Goldman Sachs’ application form

 Recruiters want you to concentrate on one or two unique facts that confirm it stands out (to you) in the marketplace.
 It then wants you to marry those facts with your career aspirations or values.
 For example, if you are interested in Goldman Sachs' current sustainability and investment initiaitves, take a look at the bank's ‘Environment, Social and Governance Report’ on its website.
 You can then reference the initiatives when writing about your own interest in sustainaibility.

 Always think about what it is about Goldman Sachs that attracts you.
 If you have the chance before the application deadline, familiarise yourself with its culture by speaking with people who work there.
 This could be through events, insight days or internships.
 Goldman Sachs holds a wide range of functions and programmes throughout the year to reach individuals interested in investment banking.
 If you want to find out more about Goldman Sachs events, you can register with ‘my GS events’ to check its programme.
 You can also get in touch with your university careers department to see if Goldman Sachs will have a presence at upcoming careers fairs.

-Otherwise, or in addition, read Goldman Sach’s website and any news featuring the work of the bank.
-Interviews with Goldman Sachs’ employees from across the business are available in video format on the bank’s YouTube page, as well as a ‘Talks at GS’ conference series.
-Spending a bit of time watching those will deepen your insight.
+Otherwise, or in addition, read Goldman Sachs' website and any news featuring the work of the bank.
+Interviews with Goldman Sachs’ employees from across the business are available on the bank’s YouTube page, as well as a ‘Talks at GS’ conference series.
+Spending a bit of time watching these will deepen your insight.